ryejs/ryejs.com/docs/collection.md

     .indexOf(element[, fromIndex]) <span>⇒ array</span>
 </div>

-Performs `Array.prototype.indexOf` in elements of collection.
-Returns the first index at which a given element can be found in elements, or -1 if it is not present.
+Call `Array.prototype.indexOf` on `collection.elements`.
+Returns the first index at which the element is found, or -1 if it is not present.

 map